-My search for the world’s best hot springs and public bathing experiences.
+My search for the world’s best spas, saunas, hot springs and other public bathing experiences.

 The ancient Egyptians bathed in hot tubs with essential oils.
 Romans made thermal bathing the centre of public life.
 Today, we often use the term “hydrotherapy.”
 Whatever you call it, the practise of hot+cold+relax is one of my favourite ways to unwind while travelling.
 Sometimes a hammam, swimming pool or thermal spring is the purpose of the entire trip!